The Organizational Culture Assessment Instrument (OCAI) developed by Cameron and Quinn is a method to assess organizational culture.

 - A measure of satisfaction by assessing the discrepancy between current and preferred culture

-- A quick and straightforward point of comparison before and after reengineering, change, or merger
+- A quick and straightforward point of comparison before and after restructuring, change, or merger

 - A clear feeling of the preferred culture as a preliminary point for a strategy of change